 Project book launch date: April 10, 2019 - Durham's EXACT150th Anniversary.

 Cover Art by DeCario Allen.

 Have something special coming up in Durham and want to get the word out to an entire herd of Bull City loving folks?
 This affordaBULL Community Partnership Opportunity is PERFECT for you.

 Promote your event, sale, product line, big news via @TheBullsOfDurham stories.
 Our HIGHLY engaged audience loves what we love, so let us love you in our stories.

 Speaking from experience, Durham and most humans in general, need several reminders.
 Recommend to purchase 3 or more stories building up to your event, sale, etc. for best results.
 Pricing is per story slide.
 If your promotion needs more than 1 story slide purchase that number of story slides.

 *Terms and conditions apply.
 The Bulls Of Durham LLC reserves the right to choose what will and will not be promoted via their avenues.
-No *risky* business as we have Young Bulls who read our content too - meaning while we practice non-judgment, kiddos don't need to be exposed to content about sexy time.
+No *risky* business as we have Young Bulls who read our content too.

 Bits of Bull City History